Mexican prairie dog: Ecology

-Prairie dogs have one of the most sophisticated languages in the animal world—a system of high-pitched yips and barks—and can run up to 35 mph.
-As a consequence, their defense mechanism is to sound the alarm, and then get away quickly.
+Prairie dogs have one of the most sophisticated languages in the animal world—a system of high-pitched yips and barks.
+In fact, their noises is how they got their name, due to the resemblance to dog barks.
+They can run up to 35 mph.
+As a consequence, their defense mechanism is to sound the alarm, and get away quickly.